 The statements in this report include forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forwardlooking statements are based on current expectations and beliefs and involve numerous risks and uncertainties that could cause actual results to differ materially from expectations.
 These forward-looking statements speak only as of the date hereof or as of the dates indicated in the statements and should not be relied upon as predictions of future events, as we cannot assure you that the events or circumstances reflected in these statements will be achieved or will occur.
 You can identify forward-looking statements by the use of forward-looking terminology including "believes," "expects," "may," "will," "should," "seeks," "intends," "plans," "pro forma," "estimates," "anticipates," or the negative of these words and phrases, other variations of these words and phrases or comparable terminology.
-The forward-looking statements relate to, among other things: possible impact of future accounting rules on AMD's condensed consolidated financial statements; demand for AMD's products; AMD's strategy and expected benefits; the growth, change and competitive landscape of the markets in which AMD participates; international sales will continue to be a significant portion of total sales in the foreseeable future; that AMD's cash, cash equivalents and short-term investment balances, together with the availability under that certain revolving credit facility made available to AMD and certain of its subsidiaries, our commercial paper program, and our cash flows from operations will be sufficient to fund AMD's operations including capital expenditures and purchase commitments over the next 12 months and beyond; AMD's ability to access capital markets; AMD's ability to obtain sufficient external financing on favorable terms, or at all; AMD's expectation that based on management's current knowledge, the potential liability related to AMD's current litigation will not have a material adverse effect on its financial positions, results of operation or cash flows; anticipated ongoing and increased costs related to enhancing and implementing information security controls; all unbilled accounts receivables are expected to be billed and collected within 12 months; revenue allocated to remaining performance obligations that are unsatisfied which will be recognized in the next 12 months; a small number of customers will continue to account for a substantial part of AMD's revenue in the future; the expected implications from the development of the legal and regulatory environment relating to emerging technologies, such as AI; AMD's ability to achieve its corporate responsibility initiatives; expected future AI trends and developments; AMD's acquisition of Silo Al Oy is expected to close in the second half of fiscal year 2024; and AMD expects to fund stock repurchases through cash generated from operations.
-For a discussion of the factors that could cause actual results to differ materially from the forward-looking statements, see "Part II," Item 1A-Risk Factors" and the "Financial Condition" section set forth in "Part I, Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations," or MD&A, and such other risks and uncertainties as set forth below in this report or detailed in our other Securities and Exchange Commission (SEC) reports and filings.
+The forward-looking statements relate to, among other things: possible impact of future accounting rules on AMD's condensed consolidated financial statements; demand for AMD's products; AMD's strategy and expected benefits; the growth, change and competitive landscape of the markets in which AMD participates; the expectation that international sales will continue to be a significant portion of total sales in the foreseeable future; the expectation that AMD's cash, cash equivalents and short-term investment balances, together with the availability under that certain revolving credit facility made available to AMD and certain of its subsidiaries, our commercial paper program, and our cash flows from operations will be sufficient to fund AMD's operations including capital expenditures, purchase commitments and strategic activities over the next 12 months and beyond; AMD's ability to access capital markets; AMD's ability to obtain sufficient external financing on favorable terms, or at all: AMD's expectation that based on management's current knowledge, the potential liability related to AMD's current litigation will not have a material adverse effect on its financial positions, results of operation or cash flows; anticipated ongoing and increased costs related to enhancing and implementing information security controls; the expectation that revenue allocated to remaining performance obligations that are unsatisfied will be recognized in the next 12 months and that a small number of customers will continue to account for a substantial part of AMD's revenue in the future; the expected implications from the development of the legal and regulatory environment relating to emerging technologies, such as AI; AMD's ability to achieve its corporate responsibility initiatives; expected future AI trends and developments; the expected benefits of AMD's acquisition of ZT Group Int'l, Inc. (ZT Systems); AMD seeking a strategic partner to acquire ZT Systems manufacturing business; the extent of impact of export restrictions imposed on by the U.S. on our business; and AMD's expectation to fund stock repurchases through cash generated from operations.
+For a discussion of the factors that could cause actual results to differ materially from the forward-looking statements, see "Part II, Item 1A-Risk Factors" and the "Financial Condition" section set forth in "Part I, Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations," or MD&A, and such other risks and uncertainties as set forth below in this report or detailed in our other Securities and Exchange Commission (SEC) reports and filings.
 We assume no obligation to update forward-looking statements.